criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 ## Additive correction

-The "pointwise capped normalised" estimator corrects the capped importance weight by a constant factor to ensure that the expectation of the importance weight is 1.
-What if instead of a multiplicative factor, we used an additive correction ?
+The "pointwise capped normalized" estimator corrects the capped importance weight by a constant factor to ensure that the expectation of the importance weight is 1.
+What if instead of a multiplicative factor, we used an additive correction?
-We can therefore defined the "additive corrected capped normalised" estimator as follow:
+We can therefore define the "additive corrected capped normalized" estimator as follow:

 $$ \sum\limits_i r_i \times ( min( c, w(a_i,xi) ) + 1 - \mathbb{E}_{a \sim \pi_p}  min( c, w(a,xi) )  ) $$